meldrumkathryn/Montecarlo_Project/README.md

 5) Display the current faces and weights of a die object:

-The current faces and weights of our die object can be shown using the display function:
+The current faces and weights of our die object can be shown using the display function, this returns a dataframe with index of die faces and values of face weights:

 die_object.display()